Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

 ---

-# Software Requirements
+# Software Requiremets

-- The latest version of the operating system
+- Last version of the Operating system
-- The latest version of Docker Desktop
+- Last version of the DockerDesktop
-- A minimum of 20GB of free space to download everything needed to run
+- Minimum 20gb to download what is needed to run all.

-If these prerequisites are not met, the proper functioning of this code cannot be guaranteed.
+If this prerequisites are not satisfied, it's not guaranteed the right functioning of this code.

 [Back to top](#table-of-contents)